 Bulloch County is part of the Coastal Regional Water Planning Council.
 The adopted Coastal Regional Water Plan (2023), was considered by the Bulloch County Local Plan Coordination Committee and the local governments in preparation of this plan.
 The water plan goals ensure management practices balance economic, recreational and environmental interests while maintaining consistency with this comprehensive plan.
 The comprehensive plan's community goals and long-term policies are supportive of and consistent with the regional water plan.
 The vision of the regional water plan, "to manage water as a critical resource vital to our health, economic, social, and environmental well-being," is inherent in this comprehensive plan's community vision and goals.
-In the Regional Water Planning Council's 2023 update, the region is expected to grow by 13% (32 MGD) in water demand, and by 19% (34 MGD) in wastewater flows from 2020 through 2060.
+In the Regional Water Planning Council's 2017 update, Bulloch County's agricultural groundwater withdrawals were considered to be significant and should be monitored.
+There are currently no anticipated regional groundwater resource gaps expected over the 40-year planning horizon for Bulloch County.
+However, localized gaps could occur if well densities and/or withdrawal rates result in exceedance of sustainable yield metrics.